 ‘Very informative presentation delivered in clear and understandable language by knowledgeable and friendly trainers.
 Would recommend!’.

 Emer Kilroy, Property Registration Authority

 ‘This has been a very beneficial and informative course provided by people with a great deal of knowledge and personal skills’.

 Module A: Whistleblowing and Protected Disclosures – An Introduction to Best Practice Principles

-This module is designed for managers and anyone nominated to receive protected disclosures within your organisation.
+This course is designed for managers and anyone nominated to receive protected disclosures within your organisation.
 The session includes information on the key definitions and employer obligations under the Protected Disclosures Act 2014, and how to promote supportive working environments for dealing with concerns.
-This module can be delivered both as a full-day or half-day course.
+This module is delivered as a half-day session.

 Module B: Dealing with Protected Disclosures

-This module is ideally completed by managers and protected disclosure recipients who have already completed Module A. It provides a refresher training on the basics of the Protected Disclosures Act 2014 and involves two case study practices.
-This course can be delivered both as a full-day or half-day session.
+This course is ideally completed by managers and protected disclosure recipients who have already completed Module A. It provides a refresher training on the basics of the Protected Disclosures Act 2014 and involves two case study practices.
+This module is delivered as a half-day session.

 Module D: Fostering Integrity – Making Ethical Decisions and Encouraging Ethical Behaviour